laurentj/slimerjs/docs/api/webpage.rst

 - ``open(url, operation, data, callback)``
 - ``open(url, operation, data, headers, callback)``

-Remember that in all cases, the method returns a promise.
+Remember that in all cases, the method returns a promise_.

 ``httpConf`` is an object.
 See :ref:`webpage.openUrl <webpage-openUrl>` below.
 ``operation``, ``data`` and ``headers`` should have same type of values